TomConlin/Sudiball/README.md

 07/31/2013 - 08/07/2013

-In the spirit of moving from the theoretical "you can design anything you want" to the more piratical this, is the simplest one to build with everyday tools and materials here are vector drawings of my first Generic SudiBall.
+In the spirit of moving from the theoretical "you can design anything you want" to the more practical this, is the simplest one to build with everyday tools and materials here are vector drawings of my first Generic SudiBall.
 The important part here is the slots are just 90 degree cuts and cutting the entire profile at 90 degrees does not interfere